pratch/MobiHoc-2018/submission.md

 - List of speakers;
 - List of topics.

-The proposals must be submitted through [Submission System (TBD)](#) by the due date.
+The proposals must be submitted through [Papercept](https://controls.papercept.net/conferences/scripts/start.pl#SICE20) by the due date.
 Upon approval the organizers will be asked to produce and maintain a dedicated workshop/tutorial webpage which shall be used to disseminate updated information on the workshop/tutorial and also to raise interest from potential additional presenters and participants.
 The organizers will also be required to collect and integrate workshop/tutorial abstract (A4 size, 1page) in due time for the production of the SICE 2020 handout.